daniel-r-turner/nhl-bracket/README.md

 Or:
 - Click the green **Code** button
 - Select **Download ZIP** and extract it locally
-- Open the nhl-bracket-main folder in Terminal
+- Open the `nhl-bracket-main` folder in Terminal
 - Give the setup script permission to execute: `chmod +x setup.sh`
 - Run `./setup.sh`

 ---

+### 3. After installation
+- To run the program again, simply open the `nhl-bracket-main` folder in Command Prompt / Terminal, and run `main.py`

 ## 🗂 Project Structure
 ```graphql